agrosner/DBFlow/README.md

     compile "com.raizlabs.android:dbflow:3.0.0"
   }
 ```

-We only use reflection pretty much one time throughout the whole library, so this class is the only one needed.

-## Gotchas/Compatibility
-For `GSON` and `RetroFit` compatibility check out [#121](https://github.com/Raizlabs/DBFlow/issues/121).

-Due to this library using a custom maven repo, to speed up build times when using this library, you should run in `--offline` mode except for when updating dependencies.
-To enable this setting in Android Studio, ensure the option is checked in: `Preferences->Build,Executor,Deployment->Build Tools->Gradle->Offline Work`

 # Pull Requests
 I welcome and encourage all pull requests.
 It usually will take me within 24-48 hours to respond to any issue or request.
 Here are some basic rules to follow to ensure timely addition of your request: